 I am licensed in VA!
 Got a following too close offense, was NEVER ASSIGNED court, (Was.
 County) did not request a court date in time -30- day window- and there was none assigned.
 Can someone help me reopen the case, (they said all I can do is write a letter, ).and then negotiate down to a 0 points...
 Read more »

 The first is requesting that the court recall your "failure to comply" suspension, which occurred when you failed to appear for your court date.
-This can be accomplished by informal written request, formal motion and/or the necessity of you having to...Read more »
+This can be accomplished by informal written request, formal motion and/or the necessity of you...Read more »

 Following too closely, which is the statutory offense i believe youre describing, is a 1 pt. offense unless you contributed to an accident, which is a 3 point offense.
 The maximum fine is $500.00, although the recommended fine is significantly less.